- Jam Camp

 Our youth are becoming increasingly interested in the music of our region, and as an educational institution, one of our goals is to preserve and promote the heritage of our area.
 One key way we accomplish this is to expose young people to the world of music and instill a respect and love for the “traditional plus” music genre.
 The Little Pickers Stage has been expanded and seating doubled due to its popularity.
 Programming in this area has been expanded as well.

 Creative arts enhance the activities offered in the Little Pickers Family Area.
-There’s more being offered for children of all ages in 2015.
+There’s even more being offered for children of all ages.
 Check out the Little Pickers Family Area.
-NOTE: Children 12 and under are admitted FREE to general admission seating areas (accompanied by adult); however, tickets are required for all seats in the reserved seating area
+NOTE: Children 12 and under are admitted FREE to general admission seating areas (accompanied by adult); however, tickets are required for all seats in the reserved seating area.

 Special Activities & Crafts

-The Little Pickers Area is full of activities for all ages!
-Bubble fun, pictures with Flattop, climbing wall, sand play, face painting and so much more!
+The Little Pickers Family Area is full of activities for all ages!
+Bubble fun, pictures with Flattop, amusements, games, sand play, face painting and so much more!
 Look for the big tent to find all of our crafts.
 Crafts include:

 - Play Dough Art